From Glosten-Milgrom to the whole limit order book and applications to financial regulation: The case of non-zero tick size

 \subsection{Notations and assumptions}

 \paragraph{Notations}

 To deal with the discontinuity points of $L(x)$, the following notations will be used in the sequel.
-Let us denote by $\tilde{P}(t)$ the smallest admissible price level that is greater than or equal to the current efficient price $P(t)$, and their distance by $d := \tilde{P}(t)-P(t)$, where $d \in [0,\alpha)$.
+Let us denote by $\tilde{P}(t)$ the smallest admissible price level that is greater than or equal to the current efficient price $P(t)$, and their distance by $d(t) := \tilde{P}(t)-P(t)$, where $d(t) \in [0,\alpha)$.
+We drop the dependence in $t$ and simply write $d$ when no confusion is possible.
 The cumulative LOB shape function $L(x)$ is now defined by $L^d(i)$:

 The index $i=1$ (resp. $i=-1$) corresponds to the closest price level that is larger (resp. smaller) than or equal to $P(t)$.
 When $L^d(i) > 0$ (resp. $L^d(i) <0$), it represents the total volume of sell (resp. buy) passive orders with prices smaller (resp. larger) than or equal to the $i^{th}$ limit. \\